aarong/feedme-spec/README.md

 - The server must not transmit any messages referencing that feed.

 - The server must expect a `FeedOpen` message referencing that feed.
-If the client transmits such a message, the server must respond with a `FeedOpenResponse` message.
+If the client transmits such a message, the server must subsequently treat the feed as `Opening`.

+- The server should discard all `FeedClose` messages referencing that feed (client violation).

+2. `Opening` - When a feed is opening...

+- The server must transmit a `FeedOpenResponse` message to the client.

   - If the `FeedOpenResponse` message indicates success, the server must subsequently treat the feed as `Open`.

-  - If the `FeedOpenResponse` message indicates failure, the server must continue to treat the feed as `Closed`.
+  - If the `FeedOpenResponse` message indicates failure, the server must subsequently treat the feed as `Closed`.

+- The server must not transmit any other messages referencing that feed.

-- The server must discard all `FeedClose` messages referencing that feed (client violation).
+- The server should discard all client messages referencing that feed (client violation).

-2. `Open` - When a feed is open...
+3. `Open` - When a feed is open...

 - The server may transmit a sequence of `ActionRevelation` messages referencing that feed.